mysosnovskaya/comparison/README.md

 containing at least one single-processor job (if it is possible).
 The job should be assigned as the first job to the processor with maximum idle time.
 If the duration of the block b_n is not changed, then we do not consider this block at the subsequent steps even if this block contains odd number of single-processor jobs.

+## Examples
 This repository contains two examples:
-- The example from directory `Strategy 1 is better` presents a job order, for which the frist strategy has better result than the secodn strategy.
+- The example from directory `Strategy 1 is better` presents a job order, for which the frist strategy has better result than the second strategy.
 - The example from directory `Strategy 2 is better` presents a job order, for which the second strategy has better result than the first strategy.

 Each screenshot shows an order for 10 jobs.
 Each job is presented in format [p, w, d],